-We are always on the lookout for writers to cover football in all parts of the world, no matter how obscure the region or the topic.
+We always welcome writers looking to cover football in any part of the world, no matter how obscure the region or the topic.

 If you are looking for a platform for your football writing, stories, reports, or other media, we would like to hear from you.